jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 (Source Geoffrey Hinton)

-Even the viewpoint may change, the pose matrices (or votes) corresponding to the same high level structure (a face) will change in a co-ordinate way such that we can still cluster the same group of lower level capsules together. i.e. we do not need different transformation matrices for different viewpoints.
-The transformation matrix is viewpoint invariant.
+Even the viewpoint may change, the pose matrices and the votes change in a co-ordinate way.
+In our example, the locations of the votes may change from the red dots to the pink dots below when the face is rotated.
+Nevertheless, EM routing is based on proximity and therefore EM routing can still clusters the same children capsules together.
+Hence, the transformation matrices are the same for any viewpoints of the objects: viewpoint invariant.
+We just need one set of the transformation matrices and one parent capsule for different object orientations.

 <div class="imgcap">
 <img src="/assets/capsule/cluster2.jpg" style="border:none;width:80%">